-HIV/AIDS Specialty
+HIV Specialty

-The HIV/AIDS specialty is designed to fulfill the goals of the National HIV/AIDS Strategy to reduce the number of new infections, help people with HIV stay healthy by increasing their access to care, and reduce HIV-related health disparities.
-The HIV/AIDS nurse practitioner specialty is open to newly enrolled and currently enrolled students in the adult-gerontology nurse practitioner or family nurse practitioner APRN majors in the MSN program.
+The HIV specialty is designed to fulfill the goals of the National HIV/AIDS Strategy to reduce the number of new infections, help people with HIV stay healthy by increasing their access to care, and reduce HIV-related health disparities.
+The specialty is open to newly enrolled and currently enrolled students in the AGNP and FNP APRN majors in the MSN program.
 It is also available to students with the same majors who are enrolled in the Duke DNP Program.
-The distance-based specialty curriculum includes 12 credit hours of foundational and clinical courses that address the prevention, care, and treatment of adults living with HIV infection and AIDS, including those dually diagnosed with HIV and hepatitis B or C. The final synthesis course includes a HIV-specific clinical practicum in or near the student's home community under the mentorship of an experienced clinician in the specialty.
+Nurse practitioner students in the pediatric nurse practitioner program who have an interest in HIV among adolescents and young adults are also welcome to enroll in the specialty.
+The distance-based specialty curriculum includes 5 credit hours of foundational courses that address the primary care needs of adolescents and adults with HIV and various co-morbidities, and a 168-hour clinical practicum under the mentorship of an experienced HIV clinician.

-The HIV specialty prepares students to manage the full spectrum of primary health care needs of HIV-infected adolescents and adults in a variety of outpatient clinical settings such as community health centers, Ryan White-funded HIV clinics, infectious disease specialty clinics, health department clinics, and academic medical centers.
+The HIV specialty prepares students to manage the full spectrum of primary health care needs of adolescents and adults with HIV in a variety of outpatient clinical settings such as community health centers, Ryan White-funded HIV clinics, infectious disease specialty clinics, health department clinics, and academic medical centers.

-Required Courses Credit Hours Nursing 840 (Epidemiology and Pathogenesis of HIV/AIDS) 1 Nursing 841 (Pharmacologic Aspects of HIV/AIDS) 1 Nursing 842 (Psychosocial, Political, Legal and Ethical Aspects of HIV/AIDS) 1 Nursing 843 (Clinical Care and Treatment Issues in HIV/AIDS) 2 Nursing 844 (Clinical Care and Treatment Issues in HIV/AIDS: Clinical) 3 Nursing 845 (Advanced Practice Nursing in Adult-Gerontology HIV/AIDS Primary Care Synthesis) 4 Minimum Requirements for Completion of Specialty 12
+Required Courses Credit Hours Nursing 840 (Epidemiology and Pathogenesis of HIV/AIDS) 1 Nursing 841 (Pharmacologic Aspects of HIV/AIDS) 1 Nursing 842 (Psychosocial, Political, Legal and Ethical Aspects of HIV/AIDS) 1 Nursing 843 (Clinical Care and Treatment Issues in HIV/AIDS) 2 Nursing 844 (Clinical Care and Treatment Issues in HIV/AIDS: Clinical) 3 Minimum Requirements for Completion of Specialty 8